vulcayn/vulcayn/README.md

 </p>

 <p align="center">
-Welcome, I conduct field research and development for the <br>
+Welcome, I conduct field research and development for the advancement of<br>
-advancement of plasma physics; industrial robotics; and distributed C2 systems.
+plasma physics, industrial robotics, distributed C2 systems, and sometimes the occasional grift.
 </p>